Hommlet

 Encyclopedia Greyhawkania Index

-The Index is based on previous work of Jason Zavoda through '08, and his work as continued and updated by Eric Johnson, Richard DiIoia, Jason "PupickDad" Jacobson, a French fan group, and numerous other fans over the years.
-The wiki page for the EGI has a list of sources, full product names, abbreviations, and a link to the full, downloadable index.
+The Encyclopedia Greyhawkania Index (EGI) is based on previous work of Jason Zavoda through '08, continued by numerous other fans.
+The EGI article has a list of sources, product names, abbreviations, and a link to the full, downloadable index.

 Topic Type Description Product Page/Card/Image